-If you weren’t already keenly aware, steel sport watches that cost as much as gold watches are very much a thing.
-It’s just that nobody saw one coming from the typically traditional and formal German brand A. Lange & Söhne when it recently released its new Odysseus.
-Expectedly, it’s proven controversial.
+If you weren’t already keenly aware, steel sport watches that cost as much as those in precious metals are very much a thing.
+It’s just that nobody saw one coming from the typically traditional and formal German brand A. Lange & Söhne when it released the Odysseus.
+Expectedly, it was received with some controversy.

 The new Odysseus from A. Lange & Söhne might not perfectly fit the broad term “sport watch.”
 After all, it wasn’t designed for a specific activity, and the brand itself carefully says that it’s a “casual watch” rather than a “sport watch.”
 Fair enough.

 Fans, however, saw the relatively sporty Odysseus as potential competition for watches like the Royal Oak and Nautilus.
 And they also saw it as something of a departure for the brand known for its formally styled, traditionally finished, and mostly leather-strapped watches.